 Background music keeps the energy high and the vibe relaxed.
 Make a custom playlist or find one to stream on Spotify.
 We love “Songs to Get You Through the Workday,” created by Madewell, and “Energy Boost” is another one that fully delivers as promised.
 Intent on creating a more chill atmosphere?
 You can’t go wrong with “Deep Focus” or a classical composer like Chopin.

-Most WeWork conference rooms are equipped with TV displays that can handle streaming music; ask at the time of booking to make sure the room you’re requesting has this capability.
+Many WeWork meeting rooms are equipped with TV displays that can handle streaming music; ask at the time of booking to make sure the room you’re requesting has this capability.

 8. Schedule in plenty of breaks

 It is a workday, and attendees will want to catch up on regular business at various points throughout the day.
 Schedule designated 15-minute catch-up windows to help alleviate any stress that team members might be experiencing while away from their desks.
 Keep the timing tight by using a timer for breaks—then get back to creative fun.
 After all, it’s what you’re all here for!

 9. After hours can be happy hours (even without booze)

 Include an optional post-workday activity for attendees to keep the bonding momentum up and offer employees a unique experience.
 Think beyond drinks: Consider a cooking class, ceramics workshop, walking tour—any novel experience that continues the fun.